gvpm/phoneConverter/README.md

 - An expression is composed  of letters (A-Z), hifens (-) and the numbers 1 and 0.

-- An expression has to have at leats 1 character and  no more than 30.
+- An expression has to have at least 1 character and  no more than 30.

 EG: